 988 Suicide & Crisis Lifeline

-On July 16, 2022 the National Suicide Prevention Lifeline (now known as the 988 Suicide and Crisis Lifeline) adopted a new, easy-to-remember three-digit phone number (988).
+If you or someone you know is experiencing a mental health crisis, substance use crisis, thinking about suicide, or under any type of emotional distress, contact the 988 Suicide and Crisis Lifeline.
 When you call, text, or chat online, you will be connected to a trained crisis worker who will listen to you, provide support, and share any resources that may be helpful to you.
-If you or someone you know is experiencing a mental health crisis, substance use crisis, thinking about suicide, or under any type of emotional distress, contact the 988 Suicide and Crisis Lifeline.
 Free and confidential support is available 24/7 across the United States.

 July 2023 WRAP-OWL Newsletter